BlockchainCommons/law-and-advocacy/README.md

 ## Legal Advocacy

 While working with legislatures, we've also advocated for specific topics that the law-makers were working on.
-Here's why they're important:
+Here's a few notable topics and why they're important:

 * [**Principal Authority: A New Perspective on Self-Sovereign Identity**](https://www.blockchaincommons.com/articles/Principal-Authority/) — A new legal foundation for self-sovereign identity in Wyoming.
 * [**Private Key Disclosure: A Needless Threat to Rights and Assets**](https://www.blockchaincommons.com/articles/Private-Key-Disclosure/) — How courts are forcing disclosure of private keys, and why that's the wrong thing to do.